 My biggest hope was that by following the VB6 diet, my weight would stop creeping upwards and settle wherever it is naturally supposed to settle.
 I hoped that if this diet did that, I would stop mentally counting calories every time I eat an avocado or crave a cookie, and just enjoy what I was eating.
 That sounds so sad to say out loud, especially given my love for food and my career as a food writer!
 But, my friends, it is the truth.
 Our relationship with food is complicated, and I am certainly no exception.

 I am the type of person who likes to know the rules and the limits going into something.
-This is why Weight Watchers appealed to me — it was totally cut and dry, and I always knew exactly where I stood at the end of the day.
+This is why Weight Watchers has always appealed to me — it is totally cut and dry, and I always know exactly where I stand at the end of the day.

-Bittman also seems to rely a lot on the VB6-er's natural instincts and cravings, especially with them changing as we go.
+Bittman also seems to rely a lot on the VB6-er's natural instincts and cravings, and how we can expect them to change as we stick with the VB6 diet.
 He says, "Some nights you'll probably find yourself skipping animal foods all together once you become comfortable eating VB6-style."
 This is an idea he repeats many times throughout the book, and as a former vegetarian who never stopped craving meat despite reassurances that I would, reading these words filled me with dread and suspicion.
-We'll see, Mr. Bittman, we'll see...
+We'll see, Mr. Bittman, we'll see ...

 Make-Ahead Chopped Kale Salad with Farro and Chickpeas

 As you might expect from someone who loves rules, I tend to eat the same thing every day for breakfast and lunch, and then I'll switch it up for dinner.
 Here's what my typical day of eating looked like: